argha2000/My-Projects/README.md

 # My-Projects
-This repository contains my various projects that I Implemented.
+This repository contains the notebooks for my ML projects.